TZstatsADS/Fall2016-proj4-Yueqi-Zhang/README.md

 + Step 4: The final step is to calculate the probability of each words showing in the new songs by this function:

 $$P\left ( word\, in\, a\, song \right )=\sum_{k=1}^{K}P\left ( \omega \mid \tau _{k} \right )P\left ( \tau _{k}\mid features \right )$$
 $$\(\sqrt{3x-1}+(1+x)^2\)$$

+I tested the model by 340 songs selected randomly among the two thousand songs.
+During the testing procudure, I predict the rank of the top 20 works in lyrics and I got the average of the rank is 267.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.